dssg/411-on-311/README.md

 ## Project layout

 ### Data preparation
-The folder `munging` contains some Python and R code that retrieves and preprocess the data, aggregating it on some specified spatial and temporal resolution (e.g. by Community Area, monthly.)
+The folder `munging` contains some Python and R code that retrieves and preprocesses the data, aggregating it according to some specified spatial and temporal resolution (e.g. by Community Area, monthly.)

 ### Exploratory analysis
 The code that implements our exploratory analysis lives in the `analysis/viz` folder.
 It's a set of functions that operates on 311 service request data from the City of Chicago [open data portal](http://data.cityofchicago.org).
 Most of this analysis is performed at the level of [community areas](en.wikipedia.org/wiki/Community_areas_in_Chicago).